• Skip to main content

 Post may contain affiliate links.
 Read my disclosure statement.

 I finally figured out what would work for organizing homeschool paperwork when Caroline was finishing third grade.
 (I told you this was my nemesis!)
 I’m hoping to save you the angst I suffered in not knowing what to do with all the stuff.
-This is what I do.
+I’m going to show you what I do in the pictures below.
 It’s really simple.
 It’s flexible.
 It’s quick.
 It uses minimal supplies – three ring binders and acid free top-loading sheet protectors.

 I use large (3 inch) three-ring binders with D rings with acid free top-loading sheet protectors.